pblins/covid_seird/README.md

 ```python
 brazil.simulation(days_ahead=150)
 ```
-After call the simulation method, the SEIRD curves can be accessed:
+The SEIRD curves can be accessed after the simulation method's call
 ```python
 brazil.curves['infected']
 ```